Agency for International Development.

 There is no reporting or documentation or other information collection requirements under the Final Rule that require analysis under the Paperwork Reduction Act.
 44 U.S.C.
 3501-3583.

 End List of Subjects

-For reasons stated in the preamble, USAID amends 22 CFR part 228 as follows:
+For the reasons discussed in the preamble, USAID amends 22 CFR part 228 as set forth below:

 PART 228—RULES FOR PROCUREMENT OF COMMODITIES AND SERVICES FINANCED BY USAID

 1. The authority citation for 22 CFR part 228 continues to read as follows:End Amendment Part